BTCPay Server Wallet FAQ

 BTCPay Server has an internal wallet which you can use to view incoming and outgoing associated Bitcoin transactions and spend your funds.

-It works like any other wallet, but has enhanced privacy features (non-custodial, no third-parties, verified with a dedicated full node, etc.) by default and also solves certain UX problems you may encounter when [using an existing wallet] with BTCPay Server.
+It works like any other wallet, but has enhanced privacy features (non-custodial, no third-parties, verified with your server's dedicated full node, etc.) by default and also solves certain UX problems you may encounter when using an existing wallet with BTCPay Server.
+It also includes many other wallet features such as custom transaction labelling, blockchain explorer links, transaction confirmation status, etc. It can be connected with many different external wallet types and even server generated hot wallets.
+For these reasons, it's recommended to use the internal wallet for the most flexible and best wallet experience in BTCPay Server.

 # How to set up my wallet with BTCPay Server?